cppjames/rendeer/README.md

 - You can now set the resolution so you can go Ultra HD and make some high-level renders (default resolution is 100)
 - calculating hard vertex normals is now up to 1000 times faster!
 (I'm not joking, the algorithm was terrible)
 - it can now calculate soft vertex normals for nice and smooth shading
 - most importantly, Gouraud shading!
-Now your meshes are as smooth as they can get. **Note: this feature is still experimental.
-If you have black dots on your mesh, try increasing the resolution.**
+Now your meshes are as smooth as they can get
 - many parts of the code have been rewritten, others are just gone
 - removed herobrine.